 At the core of the program is the belief in excellent musicianship.
 To that end, the music and human learning program give students ample opportunity to develop their craft.
 Students participate in all of the school’s major performing ensembles and study with artist faculty, just like any other member of the school of music.

 With a highly selective upper-division program, Butler only admits those who demonstrate first-class knowledge and skills in performance on a principal instrument or voice, conducting, music theory, music history, and keyboard.
 The program then builds on that understanding by giving students rigorous teacher training, including hands-on experience in local public schools.

-There are many reasons why the music education program in the Ithaca College school of music tops this list.
+There are many reasons why the music education program in the Ithaca College School of Music is among the best in the world.
 But the most telling may be the importance they put on education, employing ten full-time music education faculty members and several part-time faculty members.